Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The city of Paris has also developed a guide to safety in Paris which you can read and download here.

-Yes it is, sadly.
+Yes it is, sadly, but pickpocketing in France is not as common as I've seen in other European cities, like Barcelona.
 Paris is immensely popular as a tourist destination and attracts millions each year.
 Pickpockets are attracted by crowds, where their chances of success are high.

 Not necessarily concerned, but definitely aware.
 Awareness is half the battle and by knowing about the danger of pickpockets, you can at least take measures to avoid them.